Back to blog

 curiosity (15), urgency (10), benefit (15), question (10).

-Rank top 5 by predicted open rate.
+Rank the top five by predicted open rate and explain each ranking briefly.

-12. Welcome sequence (5-email series)
+12. Welcome sequence (5 emails)

+Product: [product].
+Audience: [audience].
 ICP pain point: [pain].

-D3 deeper feature, D5 social proof, D7 soft conversion.
+D5 social proof, D7 soft conversion.

-Each email: subject + 80-150 word body + 1 CTA.
+Each email: subject line + 80-150 word body + one CTA.

 Tone: helpful, specific, not pushy.